-Balances at December 31, 2021, disclosed in these separate Financial Statements for comparative purposes, arise from the financial statements at those dates.
+Balances at December 31, 2021, disclosed for comparative purposes in these Financial Statements, arise from Financial Statements at those dates.

-Certain reclassifications have been included in the Financial Statement figures presented for comparative purposes to conform them to the current year presentation.
+Certain reclassifications have been included in the financial statement figures presented for comparative purposes to conform them to the current year presentation.